saps2412/SpineNuancesWebsite/content/english/blog/ostaPek_ACIF_fusion_C6-C7_canine_spinal_column.md

 <!--more-->

-Jacky was treated with a 12mm x 5mm [ostaPek® ACIF/ACDF cage](https://spinenuances.com/products/acif_anterior_cervical_interbody_fusion_cage), normally used in humans.
+Jacky was treated with a 12mm x 5mm [ACIF/ACDF cage](https://spinenuances.com/products/acif_anterior_cervical_interbody_fusion_cage), in ostaPek® carbon composite which is normally used in humans and designed for optimal space to carry living bone.
 Additional stabilization was also performed using Compact UniLock plates.
-The surgeon harvested cancellous bone graft from the dog’s humeral head.
-This was placed inside the ostaPek® cage and anterior to the plate.
+The surgeon harvested cancellous bone graft from the dog’s humeral head, placing it inside the ostaPek® cage and anterior to the plate.
 Jacky recovered completely.

-At 6 and 12 months, post-op x-ray images show progressive bony fusion growing through the [ostaPek®](https://spinenuances.com/ostapek) cage.
+At 6 and 12 months, post-op x-ray images show progressive bony fusion growing through the [ostaPek®](https://spinenuances.com/ostapek) carbon composite cage.
 Two years after surgery, Jacky was diagnosed with an aggressive bone tumor in one pelvic limb.
 He underwent euthanasia and his owner allowed this study.

-The specimen shows that living bone spans through the ostaPek® cage in complete ossification, linking the C6-C7 vertebrae of the cervical spine.
+The specimen shows that living bone spans through the ostaPek® carbon composite cage in complete ossification, linking the C6-C7 vertebrae of the cervical spine.

 -----